 Administrative License Revocation For DWI

 If you have been pulled over under suspicion of DWI and refuse to partake in testing, you may be subject to administrative license suspension.
 This type of license suspension takes place when drivers refuse field sobriety testing, and it is effective immediately upon your refusal.
 According to the Texas Transportation Code Section 724.035, a first DWI test refusal can result in up to 180 days of driver’s license suspension.

 Administrative license suspensions can be a huge impediment to your everyday life, but these suspensions are able to be fought.
 Under the Texas Transportation Code § 724.041, individuals have the right to request an administrative license suspension hearing within 15 days of receiving written notice of their driver’s license suspension.

 Denton Commercial Driver’s License Suspensions

-Denton takes commercial driving DWIs extremely serious.
+Denton takes commercial driving DWIs extremely seriously.
 If an individual is a commercial driver and possesses a CDL (commercial driver’s license), this means that the penalties of a DWI conviction could wind up being much more drastic than one would ever expect.

 According to the Texas Transportation Code Section 522.081, first-time DWI-related offenses for individuals in possession of a commercial driver’s license will face a year-long suspension.
 If the individual was found transporting hazardous materials on behalf of their company or brand, the suspension period is increased to three (3) years.